VanshThakkar1102/ML_Project/README.md

 # ML_Project
-Medical Classification Using Deep Learning Techniques.
+Medical Image Classification Using Deep Learning Techniques.

 This project implements transfer learning and deep learning models like LeNet-5, DenseNet121, and EfficientNetB0 to classify medical images across the three datasets: Brain Tumor Classification, Skin Cancer HAM10000, and Chest X-ray COVID/Pneumonia.
 Link for the three datasets :-